AUR0RACY/FloralCircadianR/README.md

 In addition, the helper functions for the two main functions are also
 provided:

--   `find_country_circadian.R`: This function calculates the predominant circadian pattern (diurnal or nocturnal) for each country based on the list of species found in each country and the circadian clock data for each species.
+-   `find_country_circadian_pattern()`: This function calculates the
+    predominant circadian pattern (diurnal or nocturnal) for each country based on the list of species found in each country and the circadian clock data for each species.

--   `find_species_in_all_countries.R`: This function retrieves all plant species for each country in the specified list using the BIEN database.
+-   `fetch_species_for_countries()`: This function retrieves all plant species for each country in the specified list using the BIEN database.

--   `read_interested_country.R`: This function reads a CSV file containing a list of countries of interest.
+-   `read_interested_countries()`: This function reads a CSV file containing a list of countries of interest.

--   `read_plant_data.R`: This function reads a CSV file containing plant species and their circadian clock properties.
+-   `read_plant_circadian_data()`: This function reads a CSV file containing plant species and their circadian clock properties.

 ## Example